Updates

 statement adds a result object to a bag valued function.

-add hobbies(:sam) = "Sailing"
+add installations(:m3) = :i4;

 The remove

-statement removes the specified tuple(s) from the result of an updatable bag valued function.
+statement removes the specified tuple(s) from the result

 Example:

-remove hobbies(:sam) = "Fishing"
+remove installations(:m1) = :i2;

-A boolean function can be set to either true
+A Boolean function can be set to either true

 or false